YES Theater Workshops

 With the support of good posture and breathing vocal clarity and flexibility can be achieved through the effective use of: Articulation, Audibility, Clarity, Tone and Vocal dynamics.
 These are just a few of the many practices you will learn to become an expert in your craft!

-Jasper has directed ten plays for YES Theater.
+Jasper has directed plays for YES Theater for over twenty years.
 He has a BA in Theater Arts from UC Santa Cruz.
-He played Sir Toby Belch in “Twelfth Night” with the Inverness Shakespeare project this summer, and last year played Francis Flute/Thisbe in their “Midsummer Night’s Dream.”
-He toured with the Traveling Lantern Company, played Hamlet for the Guerilla Shakespeare Company and played Josh in Stapleton Theater’s “Big: The Musical.”
-A founding member of The Original Action Pack improv comedy troupe, he has taught drama at Wavy Gravy’s camp Winnarainbow for the past 26 years, and is currently in his 18th year teaching beginning drama and art in Drake High School’s Revolution Of Core Knowledge program.
+The past two years he played Sir Toby Belch in “Twelfth Night” and Francis Flute/Thisbe in “Midsummer Night’s Dream” with the Inverness Shakespeare project.
+He toured with the Traveling Lantern Theater Company, played Hamlet for the Guerrilla Shakespeare Company and played Josh in Stapleton Theater’s “Big: The Musical.”
+A founding member of The Original Action Pack improv comedy troupe, he has also taught drama at Wavy Gravy’s camp Winnarainbow for the past 27 years, and is currently in his 19th year teaching beginning drama and art in Drake High School’s Revolution Of Core Knowledge program.

 Melissa has over 20 years of experience in performing arts.
 In the last 10 years she has focused and honed her talents as a Director of Performing Arts for youths ages 18months to 18years.
 She feels lucky to say that for the last five of those ten years she has been able to teach here in Marin, where she grew up.She has spent most of her life working with children in many different settings.
 She has worked as a camp counselor, a nanny, a performing arts teacher on tour and is a willing mentor to all of the kids in her life.
 She is thrilled to be back in the bay area after a three year stay in London, England where she studied at The American Musical Theatre Academy.
 Whilst in England she performed with Progress Theatre Company as Curly’s Wife in Of Mice And Men.
 Before moving to England Melissa toured the UK and Mid West with The Young Americans.
 They provide a musical outreach program for children ages 6-19 years, consisting of classes in Singing, Acting and Dance.
 She was also a part of the award winning A Capella group Til Dawn.
 Before coming back to Marin, Melissa studied Acting and Musical Theatre at The American Musical And Dramatic Academy in Los Angeles, CA.